Ananym/welcome-to-nexus/character/karma.md

 - Sacrificing a gold acorn to your totem at the wilderness shrines (daily)
 - Completing the Wisdom test at your path guild (every three weeks)
 - Taking karma as a carnage prize
-- Placing in revels or story contests
 - Saying "Happy birthday" to Maya outside Kugnae's SunMoon clan (weekly)
 - Minor quests, randomly
 - While spending experience, randomly
 - Repeatable gathering quests on Gogoon
-- Some repeatable subpath community quests
+- Some repeatable subpath community quests, e.g. the Monk Spiritual Journey quest